 In a large bowl, stir the salt into the flour.

 Mix the water into the flour to form a batter.

 Spray a pan with cooking spray and heat over medium-low heat.

-The amount of water needed will depend partly on factors such as the age and dryness of the flour, the altitude you are cooking at, etc. The batter should be well mixed and fairly thick, but still thin enough to drop off the back of a wooden spoon.
+- Watch your water: The amount of water needed will depend partly on factors such as the age and dryness of the flour and the altitude at which you are cooking.
+The batter should be well mixed and fairly thick but still thin enough to drop off the back of a wooden spoon.

-For the best results, keep whatever filling you're using chilled and don't make the spring rolls until you're ready to deep-fry.
+- When to fill the wrappers: For the best results, keep whatever filling you are using chilled and do not make the spring rolls until you are ready to deep-fry.

-Once you're ready to roll, have a cornstarch and water paste on hand to seal the wrappers after they're filled.
+- Sealing the wrappers: Once you are ready to roll, have a cornstarch and water paste on hand to seal the wrappers after they are filled.

-These wrappers can be frozen, but make sure to separate individual wrappers with parchment paper so they don't stick to one another.
+- Storing the wrappers: These wrappers can be frozen, but make sure to separate individual wrappers with parchment paper so they do not stick to one another.